nim-lang/Nim/doc/nimc.rst

 The typical compiler usage involves using the ``compile`` or ``c`` command to transform a ``.nim`` file into one or more ``.c`` files which are then compiled with the platform's C compiler into a static binary.
-However there are other commands to compile to C++, Objective-C or Javascript.
+However there are other commands to compile to C++, Objective-C or JavaScript.
 More details can be read in the `Nim Backend Integration document <backends.html>`_.